The Secret To Effective In-School Tutoring: The Quality And Training Of Your Tutors

-- Understanding safeguarding policies and promoting pupil wellbeing
+- Understanding safeguarding policies and promoting student wellbeing

-The GTP ends with a test lesson with one of our Academic Coaches and final assessments on subject knowledge, student-centred teaching and familiarity with processes.
-Only once tutors have successfully completed and passed the entire programme can they begin delivering one to one sessions to pupils in the UK.
+The GTP ends with a test lesson with one of our Academic Coaches and final assessments on subject knowledge, student-centered teaching and familiarity with processes.
+Only once tutors have successfully completed and passed the entire program can they begin delivering one-on-one sessions to students.

-Why do teachers trust our tutor training programme?
+Why do teachers trust our tutor training program?

 “It’s the sheer breadth of courses included.
 It’s so comprehensive.
 The tutors learn a great deal, but it’s very specific and very practical; it’s not just passive learning, they’re actively involved and have to apply their learning every step of the way.”

 He also went on to discuss the different types of training involved, from lesson recordings and simulations, to videos and Q&A sessions.
 This suite of resources helps to ensure tutors have all the strategies and skills they need to provide the best possible teaching.

 “This kind of practical training is particularly useful for teaching math, as it teaches tutors to respond to a student and diagnose individual gaps and misconceptions during the lessons themselves.”